Free-thinking Democratic League

 The Free-thinking Democratic League (Vrijzinnig Democratische Bond, VDB) was a progressive liberal political party in the Netherlands.
 Established in 1901, it played a relatively large role in Dutch politics, supplying one Prime Minister, Wim Schermerhorn.
 The League is a predecessor of two of the major Dutch political parties, the conservative liberal People's Party for Freedom and Democracy (VVD) and the social democratic Labour Party (PvdA).
-The social liberal Democrats 66 also claims that it and the VDB are ideologically connected.
+The social liberal Democrats 66 also claims an ideological connection with the VDB.

 Name

 Like some other liberal parties in Europe, such as the Free Democratic Party of Switzerland, the party did not have the word "liberal" in its name because of its connotation with conservative liberalism.
 Instead it used the term vrijzinnig, which is difficult to translate into English.
 The term, which literally translated would be "free-thinking" or "free-minded" has meanings in the Protestant church referring to more liberal or latitudinarian tendencies in the church, rather than secular freethought, as well as more progressive and social tendencies in liberalism, as opposed to classical liberalism.

 The term "Democratic" is included in the parties name because of its clear commitment to further democratisation of the Dutch political system.
 The term "League" is used instead of "Party" because the organisation was not a centralised, strictly organised mass party but rather a loose league of politicians and local caucuses.
 In liberal circles parties were seen as factionalist and incompatible with the common good.